bryan34500/Vine-quality-prediction/README.md

 3 = superior

+## Data

+The data is comprised of 2000 observations and the input variables are based on physicochemical tests

+fixedacidity \
+volatileacidity \
+citricacid \
+residualsugar \
+chlorides \
+freesulfurdioxide \
+totalsulfurdioxide \
+density \
+pH \
+sulphates \
+alcohol\

 ## Resources
 The problem of predicting an ordinal variable is interesting because there are several ways to approach it.
 The following article provides an interesting overview of the issue.